 Other plugins to backup

-If you are familiar with WordPress you will already know that there are thousands of plugins and from now on I tell you that those who are dedicated to making backups are a few.
+If you are familiar with WordPress, you will already know that there are thousands of plugins, and from now on, I tell you that those dedicated to making backups are a few.

-That is why I have made a selection with those that seem to me to be a good alternative to UpdraftPlus Backup, although I still recommend this plugin as the best.
+That is why I have selected those that seem to be an excellent alternative to UpdraftPlus Backup, although I still recommend this plugin as the best.

 Akeeba Backup CORE for WordPress

-In the end you can save your files in the cloud in providers like Dropbox, Amazon S3, or Box.com.
-In fact, you have up to 40 different providers at your disposal.
+In the end, you can save your files in the cloud in providers like Dropbox, Amazon S3, or Box.com.
+You have up to 40 different providers at your disposal.